fnsvalue-git/Web-BSASampleAppForChallenge/docs/ios/intro.md

     pod 'TheAnimation'
     pod 'IQKeyboardManagerSwift'
 4. come back to the terminal and do 'pod install'
 ```

-* Libraries below will be automatically installed with GuardianSDKiOS
+* Libraries below will be automatically installed with iOS SDK
 ```
 Alamofire, CryptoSwift, SwiftyJSON, StompClientLib, DeviceKit, SwiftOTP
 ```